WurthElektronik/WirelessConnectivity-SDK_STM32/WCON_SDK/WCON_Drivers/Calypso/Examples/Calypso_Azure_PnP_Example/README.md

 - a.
 CALYPSO_AZURE_PNP_WLAN_SSID -> Define this with the desired Wi-Fi SSID to connect

 - b.
-CALYPSO_AZUER_PNP_WLAN_PW -> Define this with the password of the Wi-Fi to connect
+CALYPSO_AZURE_PNP_WLAN_PW -> Define this with the password of the Wi-Fi to connect

 - c.
 CALYPSO_AZURE_PNP_DEVICE_ID -> Define this with the name of the device as it appears in the IoT central Application.
 It needs to be unique per device.